Guide for Beneficiaries

 What You’ll Need

-The USB drive — This is a physical USB device the person should have given you or told you about.
+- The USB drive — A physical USB device the person should have given you or told you about.
 It may also be in a location mentioned in the email or on your emergency card.

-Your emergency card — A printed card with your name and a secret code.
-The person who set up DeadSwitch should have given this to you (or told you where to find it).
+- Your emergency card — A printed card with your name and a secret code.
+The person who set up DeadSwitch should have given this to you in person, or told you where to find it.

-The email you received — Contains your decryption key.
+- The email you received — Contains your unique access code.

 How to Access the Vault